bancorprotocol/fastlane-bot/resources/How_to_make_your_bot_competitive.md

 Typically only one bot-operator is able to close each arbitrage opportunity, making bot operation competitive in nature.
 The purpose of this document is to provide ideas on ways to improve your own bot.

+### Gas Fee Optimization
+The constant `GAS_STRATEGY` (in config/network.py) is designated as a function which allows controlling the gas-strategy.
+This function should take a `Web3` instance as input, and return a dictionary specifying `maxFeePerGas` and `maxPriorityFeePerGas` as output.
+When set to `None`, the bot will use the network's current values (obtained by sending `eth_gasPrice` and `eth_maxPriorityFeePerGas` requests to the node).
+The tradeoff for each transaction is between the expected execution time and the expected profit.
+Higher values generally reduce the expected execution time, but they also reduce the expected profit.

 ### Data Throughput
 Faster data means faster cycles for the arbitrage bot.
 The easiest way to achieve this is by using a premium plan from a data provider such as Alchemy.